Skip to Main Content

 Planning a Visit

 Domaine Didier Fornerol is located at 15 Place de la Mairie in Corgoloin, a small village in the Côte de Nuits most easily reached by car from Beaune, which lies roughly 10 kilometres to the south, or from Nuits-Saint-Georges a few kilometres to the north.
-The village itself offers little in the way of tourist infrastructure, so visits to the domaine work leading as part of a structured day along the Route des Grands Crus rather than as a standalone destination.
+The village itself offers little in the way of tourist infrastructure, so visits to the domaine work best as part of a structured day along the Route des Grands Crus rather than as a standalone destination.
 Given that the domaine holds a Pearl 2 Star Prestige rating for 2025, demand for cellar-door appointments may outpace available slots during high-season months, particularly from April through October when the route sees concentrated visitor traffic.
-No phone number or website is listed in the current record, so first contact is leading made by post or through the regional wine tourism networks that coordinate appointments across Côte de Nuits producers.
-Arriving without an appointment is possible but carries real risk of finding the cellar closed or the most interesting cuvées unavailable.
+First contact is best made ahead of any visit to confirm availability and arrange an appointment.
+Arriving without an appointment carries real risk of finding the cellar closed.

 Budget and Context